fabric8io/ipaas-quickstarts/archetype-itests/ReadMe.md

 NOTE that [OpenShift is not yet supported for Arquillian tests with S2I binary builds](https://github.com/fabric8io/ipaas-quickstarts/issues/1369)!
 So I'd recommend you use Kubernetes for now.

+#### Viewing the output

+Running all the tests can generate quite a bit of output :)

+To browse or grep the test output see: `target/test.log`

 ### Testing a single archetype

 Once you have built the generated projects you can just `cd` into the generated project folder and run things there directly